 An "as built" plan will be completed following completion of all marsh construction activities and submitted to the USACE and NYSDEC as part of a construction completion report.
-These as-built plans will be used as the baseline for the compliance monitoring program and all adaptive management.
-Boundaries of vegetation community types present in the new Marsh area will be identified and mapped on the plan, as well as a complete final accounting of plants installed within each planting area.
-Representative cross sections of the constructed tidal channel will be surveyed, as well as a complete longitudinal profile of the channel, and will be added to the plan.
+These as-built plans will be used as the baseline for the compliance monitoring program, against which annual monitoring results will be compared to demonstrate performance criteria progress.
+Boundaries of all planting areas, specific to distinct habitat types, will be presented in a plan view map, with complementary tables providing a final accounting of plants installed within each planting area.
+As-built plans will also include representative cross sections of the constructed tidal channel and marsh platform11, as well as a longitudinal profile of the primary channel.

-Compliance monitoring will be completed for a 5-year period following Marsh construction activities.
-If performance standards as defined below are met after 5 years, no further action will be taken.
+Compliance monitoring will be completed for a 5-year period following marsh construction activities.
+If performance standards as defined below are met after 5 years, no further action will be taken and AR will submit a formal request to the agencies for release from further action associated with the compensatory wetland project.
 If performance standards are not met after 5 years, then the need for continued compliance monitoring will be coordinated with the agencies.